Nahla531/bitcoin-app/README.md

 # Bitcoin-prices

-This project is build using NextJs,React, and redux it shows BTC rates in different currencies from coinDesk API and updated the price rgulary.
+This project is build using NextJs,React, and redux it shows BTC rates in different currencies from coinDesk API and updated the price regularly.

 ---